infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ## Positive effects of good-quality care
 - [^4]**Structural interventions and caregiver trainings** contribute to an improvement in children's living conditions in institutional care
 - Training of caregivers and structural changes have beneficial effects on the children's development
-- In a seminar on institutional care[^9], we learned that among the positive aspects, the **love and care** that the staff showed to the children was the first point mentioned, together with thefacilities available and good education
+- In a seminar on institutional care[^9], we learned that among the positive aspects, the **love and care** that the staff showed to the children was the first point mentioned by children in a survey, together with the facilities available and good education
 - [^4]The findings are in concordance with our hypothesis that **caregiver trainings, structural changes, and enriched caregiving environments** in child care institutions have beneficial effects on the child’s emotional, social, and cognitive development.
 - Numerous studies providing institutionalized children with specific sensory and perceptual stimulation plus interventions that deliberately increase the social and educational quality of caregiver–child interactions have led to substantially improved children’s general behavioral and mental development
 - Children’s improvements are greater the more comprehensive and intensive the social-emotional and caregiver– child interaction intervention.
 When the institutional environment was structurally **made more family like** and caregivers provided **better socialemotional interactions** with children, children’s physical and behavioral/mental development improved very substantially (including for children with disabilities), fewer children displayed disorganized attachment, and atypical behaviors were reduced